 Common bathroom problems

-- combined vanity unit around sink and toilet 1%.
+- combined vanity unity around sink and toilet 1%

-If you're looking for a reliable bathroom installer in your area, take a look at Which?
+If you're looking for a reliable bathroom installer in your area, head to Which?
 Trusted Traders, where you can find recommended companies that have passed our stringent checks.

 Best power shower and electric shower brands